tinkershack/fluffy/README.md

 In the spirit of true freedom, Fluffy is [Unlicensed][].
-Free as in 'do what ever pleases you' sort of freedom and free beer as well!
+Free as in *do what ever pleases you* sort of freedom and free beer as well!
 Fluffy believes that a piece of software is free(freedom?) only when it has severed ties with licenses, copyrights, intellectual property rights and other crap of similar kind.
 Attribution is a kind gesture, Fluffy appreciates it but doesn't fret if you fail to say "[good dog][]!"

-Fluffy reports on-disk filesystem events faithfully and celebrates craftsmanship.
+*Fluffy reports on-disk filesystem events faithfully and celebrates craftsmanship.*

 # Fluffy - A 'free' watchdog for Linux on-disk filesystems [WIP]